rajakrohan/linux-programming-/Command_interrupter/Readme.txt

-The shell will give a prompt for the user to type in a command, take the command, execute it, and then give the prompt back for the next command (i.e., actually give the functionality of a shell).
+The shell gives a prompt for the user to type in a command, take the command, execute it, and then give the prompt back for the next command (i.e., actually give the functionality of a shell).
 Your program for the assignment should do the following: o Give a prompt (like the $ prompt you get in Linux) for the user to type in a command.